The Holocaust in the arts and popular culture: Film

 The Holocaust has been the subject of many films, such as Night and Fog (1955), The Pawnbroker (1964), The Sorrow and the Pity (1969), Voyage of the Damned (1976), Sophie's Choice (1982), Shoah (1985), Korczak (1990), Schindler's List (1993), Life Is Beautiful (1997), The Pianist (2002) and The Boy in the Striped Pyjamas (2008).
 A list of hundreds of Holocaust movies is available at the University of South Florida, and the most comprehensive Holocaust-related film database, comprising thousands of films, is available at the Yad Vashem Visual Center.

 Arguably, the Holocaust film most highly acclaimed by critics and historians alike is Alain Resnais's Night and Fog (1955), which is harrowingly brutal in its graphic depiction of the events at the camps.
 Many historians and critics have noted its realistic portrayal of the camps and its lack of the histrionics present in so many other Holocaust films.
 Renowned film historian Peter Cowie states: "It's a tribute to the clarity and cogency of Night and Fog that Resnais' masterpiece has not been diminished by time or displaced by longer and more ambitious films on the Holocaust, such as Shoah and Schindler's List."

 With the aging population of Holocaust survivors, there has been an increased focus in recent years on preserving the Holocaust memory through documentaries.
-Among the most influential of these is Claude Lanzmann's Shoah (1985), which attempts to tell the story in as much as a literal manner as possible without dramatization.
+Among the most influential of these is Claude Lanzmann's Shoah (1985), which attempts to tell the story in as much a literal manner as possible without dramatization.
 Reaching the young population (especially in countries where the Holocaust is not part of education programs) is a challenge, as shown in Mumin Shakirov's documentary The Holocaust – Is It Wallpaper Paste?
-(2013).
+(2013) and Mickey Rapkin's short film The Anne Frank Gift Shop (2023).